 Murphy has promised to get 70% of the adult population fully vaccinated by June 30.
 Health Commissioner Judy Persichilli has said the state would meet that goal.

 Delaware will repeal capacity restrictions on businesses and restaurants on May 21, but will go a step forward and reduce social distance from six feet to three feet.
-The state will uphold its mask mandate.
+The state also lifted its mask mandate.

 Gatherings of more than 250 people, whether indoors or outdoors, will still require approval from the Division of Public Health.
 DPH may also require masks for crowded venues and large gatherings including concerts and sporting events.